thomasokken/free42/gtk/README.txt

 $HOME/.local/share/free42 directory and its contents.

-NOTE: The binary in this package was built on a PC running Ubuntu 12.04, and it is dynamically linked against glibc version 3.2, libstdc++ version 4.6.3, and GTK+ version 3.4.2.
+NOTE: The binary in this package was built on a PC running Ubuntu 16.04, and it is dynamically linked against libc version 2.23, libstdc++ version 5.4.0, and GTK+ version 3.18.9.
 If your system has different versions of these libraries, the binary in this package may not work.
 In this case, please download the Free42 source package and compile Free42 using your installation's own compiler and libraries.